Online Algorithms for Matchings with Proportional Fairness Constraints and Diversity Constraints: Abstract

 \section{Abstract}

-Matching problems with group fairness constraints have numerous applications, from school choice to committee selection.
-We consider matchings under diversity constraints.

-Our problem involves assigning ``items'' to ``platforms'' in the presence of diversity constraints.
-Items belong to various ``groups'' depending on their attributes, and the constraints are stated in terms of lower bounds on the number of items from each group matched to each platform.
-In another model, instead of absolute lower bounds, {\em proportional fairness constraints} are considered.
-We give hardness results and design approximation algorithms for these problems.
+Matching problems with group-fairness constraints and diversity constraints have numerous applications such as in allocation problems, committee selection, school choice, etc. Moreover, online matching problems have lots of applications in ad allocations and other e-commerce problems like product recommendation in digital marketing.

+We study two problems involving assigning {\em items} to {\em platforms}, where items belong to various {\em groups} depending on their attributes; the set of items are available offline and the platforms arrive online.
+In the first problem, we study online matchings with {\em proportional fairness constraints}.
+Here, each platform on arrival should either be assigned a set of items in which the fraction of items from each group is within specified bounds or be assigned no items; the goal is to assign items to platforms in order to maximize the number of items assigned to platforms.

+In the second problem, we study online matchings with {\em diversity constraints}, i.e. for each platform, absolute lower bounds are specified for each group.
+Each platform on arrival should either be assigned a set of items that satisfy these bounds or be assigned no items; the goal is to maximize the set of platforms that get matched.
+We study approximation algorithms and hardness results for these problems.
 The technical core of our proofs is a new connection between these problems and the problem of matchings in hypergraphs.

-Our third problem addresses a logistical challenge involving opening platforms in the presence of diversity constraints.
-We give an efficient algorithm for this problem based on dynamic programming.
+Our experimental evaluation shows the performance of our algorithms on real-world and synthetic datasets exceeds our theoretical guarantees.